-When you take the time to build a referral process, you can automate all or part of it, so you get all the benefits of referrals without needing to put manual effort in after each sale.
+When you take the time to build a referral process, complete with a template, you can automate all or part of it, so you get all the benefits of referrals without needing to put the manual effort in after each sale.

 When it comes to getting referrals, Trey Gibson (founder of Spotio) says one thing is sure: just ask.

 “Customers aren’t bogged down with referral asks yet, especially since only 29% of customers are providing referrals when 92% of customers said they would.
 With only 10% of companies tasking their teams to acquire referrals, there’s a massive opportunity to capitalize on referred leads.

 “This proves that customers don’t mind giving referrals, but few companies are making it part of their process.
 Bake this into your sales process; you will see results.”

 Big Picture Tips For Your Sales Referral Strategy

 The first step towards asking for referrals is having a referral strategy in place.
 A referral strategy or program is a systematic way of getting customers to make referrals about your business.
 It often entails rewarding existing customers for bringing in new clients.
 Rewards are offered as referral incentives.
 They can include discounts, coupons, free cash, exclusive access to apps or programs, etc.

 Before we get into the 4 detailed steps on How To Ask For Sales Referrals, let’s look at some big picture tips.